How much does a houseboat cost to own, run and operate?

 It can reduce the chance of you purchasing a boat that has hidden or extensive damage.

 Marine Survey prices vary according to location, but a ball park figure can be 15-30$ per foot (boat length x fee).
+One area that you can save money on is by doing DIY Houseboat Pre-Inspections before calling in a professional surveyor.

 If you're looking to finance a boat purchase, there is always a cost involved in getting a bank loan, a line of credit, or even an "indirect cost" in borrowing from family.
 Always take this into account, since it can be a short term, or long term obligation.
 You can always get current finance rates or prepare by getting pre-approved for a boat loan